bhartibasumatary61040/pratice-demo/README.md

 # pratice-demo
-This is my practice git repository
+This is my practice git repository.
+Author - Bharati Basumatary